Commer: Commer BF type forward control and B type

 Due to the relation between Commer and Karrier at the time, a rebadged version of the BF was also built and sold by Karrier with somewhat more economical engines compared to its original counterpart.

 Commer Walk-Thru

 The Commer Walk-Thru was introduced in 1961 as a replacement for the Commer BF.
 The Walk-Thru was offered in 1 1/2-ton, 2-ton and 3-ton van and cab-chassis variants with a choice of diesel or petrol engines.
 This van was also built in Spain by Santana Motors, beginning in 1964.

 Todd Motors in Petone, New Zealand, made a short run of these vehicles during 1970, however they were not a successful model.
-The body sides were flat aluminium, pop riveted to the steel sides.
-The Walk-Thru was later modernized and sold under the Dodge brand until the late 1970s when it was replaced by the 50 Series of commercial vehicles.
+The body sides were flat steel, pop riveted to the steel sides.
+The Walk-Thru was later modernized and sold under the Dodge brand (parent company Renault / Chrysler) until the late 1970s when it was replaced by the 50 Series of commercial vehicles.